campriest/New-FYC/README.md

 ![alt text](https://github.com/campriest/New-FYC/blob/master/Screen%20Shot%202017-07-03%20at%2010.46.01%20AM.png)

 6.
-Notes: The use of text is not engaging enough--does notify users that it is an actual button and opens to a chat UI.
+Notes: The use of text is not engaging enough--does not notify users that it is an actual button and opens to a chat UI.
 ![alt text](https://github.com/campriest/New-FYC/blob/master/Screen%20Shot%202017-07-08%20at%2011.42.41%20AM.png)

 7.
-Notes:
+Notes: The message icon shows that there is UI function that is part of the box.
+The red color provides focus and grabs the user's attention.
 ![alt text](https://github.com/campriest/New-FYC/blob/master/Screen%20Shot%202017-07-08%20at%204.18.59%20PM.png)